-The goal of this short tutorial is to introduce new users to ScienceCluster environment.
+The goal of this short tutorial is to introduce new users to ScienceCluster computing service.
 It assumes that the readers already have experience with remote Linux servers but not necessarily with clusters.
-If you have never worked with remote servers before, you may want to start with the detailed instructions instead.
+For a longer tutorial, considering following the training handout or joining a training course.

 Connecting to the cluster¶